19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (g) if the person becomes a mentally disordered person within the meaning of the Mental Disorders and Treatment Act (Cap.
 178); or

-(h) if the person is convicted, on or after the date of commencement of this paragraph, by a court in Singapore or elsewhere of an offence involving fraud or dishonesty.
+(h) if the person is convicted, on or after 4th October 2007, by a court in Singapore or elsewhere of an offence involving fraud or dishonesty.

 Chairperson to preside at meetings